Astatine-Development/uWisp-Server/README.md

 - Higher req/sec and overall scaliblity
 - Faster network speeds (Close to native when using libcurl)

+## Full credit for the OG wisp server node at [MercuryWorkshop Github](https://github.com/MercuryWorkshop/)

 Note: Still in 'beta' and there may be some issues.
 *Golang version soon mabye?*